zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/MapLayer.md

     ?>

 ### locationField
-The data item field which contains the marker location.
+The data item field which contains the marker (symbol) location.
-The field should be an array with two numbers - latitude and longitude.Requires the dataSource option to be set.
+The field should be an array with two numbers - latitude and longitude in decimal degrees.Requires the dataSource option to be set.Only applicable to "marker" and "bubble" layers.

 #### Returns
 `\Kendo\Dataviz\UI\MapLayer`